Alameen688/dear_diary/README.md

 - Refractor possible services file

 ## Support
-- Show some :heart: and :star: the repo to encourage more useful osc projects
+- Show some :heart: and :star: the repo to encourage more useful OS projects

 ## Contributing
 The sole purpose of this project is to facilate learning, PRs and all forms of contribution are very much welcome!